bleekere/TAG/schemas/notes-schemas.md

 ### Function of schema's:

-- explain the syntax and the grammar to the application; make sure that the syntax and grammar conform to the application's requirements
+1. explain the syntax and the grammar to the application; make sure that the syntax and grammar conform to the application's requirements
-- typing your text and your text edition
+2. typing your text and your text edition
+3. "auto insurance"; it's there in the background helping you when you've hurt yourself.
+This is David's main definition of a schema, but it also helps you with the two acts above.
+4. Guiding the creation of new transcription documents

 ### What does a schema mean for TAG?